 There are two types of main springs a non-coiled spring and a coiled spring.
 The non-coiled spring has been around forever.
 A great example of a non-coiled spring is a bow and arrow.
 A bow and arrow has been around to help with food and protection.
 This is one of the earliest spring technologies.
 Anytime a string is tightened to create a bounce, that can be considered a “spring”.

-In the 18th century the french put on a plate, onto a carriage.
-This metal plate is considered a leaf spring, it was the first ever leaf spring used on a vehicle.
+In the 18th century, the french put an arc-shaped plate onto a carriage to better hold the weight.
+This metal plate is considered a leaf spring, and it was the first-ever leaf spring used on a transportation vehicle.

-In 1493, Leonardo Da Vinci built the first spring into a pistol.
-This spring was customized just for the pistol.
-It made it possible for the pistol to be shot off in a single hand.
+In 1493, Leonardo Da Vinci customized a spring to be built within a pistol to make it possible for the pistol to be shot off in a single hand.
 This spring was the beginning of revolutionizing the gun.
-Guns today use all sorts of spring technology to make guns work efficiently.
+Guns today use various types of spring technology to make guns work efficiently.

 The First Coiled Spring

-It wasn’t until 1763 when R. Tradwell invented the first ever coiled spring.
-It was a Brittish patent, number 792.
-It was considered a step up from the leaf spring.
-The leaf spring had to be lubricated often and was quite squeaking.
-The best was that the spring didn’t have to be spread apart.
+R. Tradwell filed a Brittish patent, number 792, for the first coiled spring back in 1763.
+The word coil meant to wind cylindrically or spirally.
+This new patent was considered a step up from the leaf spring which had to be separated and lubricated often or it was very squeaky.
+The new coiled spring didn’t have to be spread apart.

 Ever since the inventions of these coil springs, springs have been used in everything from shoes to trampolines.
-Springs help make the car industry what it is today.
+They helped make the car industry what it is today.
 Springs are used in every type of machinery and they really do help make the world go around.

 If you have any questions about the different types of springs or would like on estimate on any of our products, contact us today!